 A: Yes, but with a twist.
 You still need to buy sneaker proxies, but first, check the provider’s FAQ section to see if they have working IPs for Adidas.

 Simply put, there isn’t such a thing as Adidas proxies or Nike proxies.
 The only thing that you should check is if the proxy package you want to buy can be used for copping on Adidas or Nike or another shoe-selling website.
-As a reminder, all these proxies, regardless of their name/branding are HTTP/S ones, meaning that they function in the same way.
+As a reminder, all these proxies, regardless of their name/branding are HTTP/S ones, function in the same way.
 The only difference is their ability to successfully connect to shoe-selling sites.

 To wrap up

 The proxy providers listed above are the ones you should consider buying from.
 They offer dedicated virgin proxies for sneakers.
-And while they don’t guarantee your success in coping limited edition items, they guarantee your success if connecting securely to shoe selling websites.
+And while they don’t guarantee your success in coping limited edition items, they ensure your success if connecting securely to shoe selling websites.